 Who is Arrowhead Foundation?

 Arrowhead Foundation is funded by a Technical Assistance Grant (TAG) from Environmental ProtectionAgency (EPA).
 We work with the Anaconda Environmental Education Institute (AEEI) to review EPA studies and remediation work and provide technical analysis on superfund-related documents and issues.
-Arrowhead Foundation is currently composed of a six member Foundation Board, two advisors, and two technical staff, who work to relay Smelter Site Superfund information to the larger community and maintain the county’s Superfund Library.
+Arrowhead Foundation is currently composed of a five member Foundation Board, two advisors, and two technical staff, who work to relay Smelter Site Superfund information to the larger community and maintain the county’s digital Superfund Library.
 As a TAG group, we also focus on economic redevelopment and site reuse.
 Arrowhead Foundation has played a role in establishing the Old Works Golf Course and continues to advance the community trails system.

 What can Arrowhead Foundation do for you?